 Democrat Pushes Vote On Trump Impeachment.
 Don't Expect It To Succeed

-Texas Democrat Al Green is calling for a House vote this afternoon on two articles of impeachment against President Trump.
+Texas Democrat Al Green is calling for a House vote Wednesday afternoon on two articles of impeachment against President Trump.

 Don't expect the effort to succeed.
 House Minority Leader Nancy Pelosi and Minority Whip Steny Hoyer have told Democrats that they plan on voting to table the motion.
 In other words, voting to make sure the bill doesn't get a vote.

+In a joint statement issued after Green introduced his impeachment articles on the House floor, Pelosi and Hoyer said, "Legitimate questions have been raised about [Trump's] fitness to lead this nation," but added that "right now, Congressional committees continue to be deeply engaged in investigations into the President's actions both before and after his inauguration.
+The special counsel's investigation is moving forward as well, and those inquiries should be allowed to continue.
+Now is not the time to consider articles of impeachment."

-Green's motion comes in the wake of former National Security Advisor Michael Flynn's guilty plea in the ongoing special counsel investigation into Trump and his 2016 campaign.
+Green's motion comes in the wake of former national security adviser Michael Flynn's guilty plea in that ongoing special counsel investigation into Trump and his 2016 campaign.
 But, notably, the two articles have nothing to do with that ongoing investigation.

-Instead, Green's impeachment articles focus on divisive statements and actions Trump has taken, including his defense of racist protests and violence in Charlottesville, Va.; derisive comments about National Football League national anthem protests, and recent retweets of videos posted by a far-right nationalist British group, among other things.
+Green's impeachment articles focus on divisive statements and actions Trump has taken, including his defense of racist protests and violence in Charlottesville, Va.; derisive comments about National Football League national anthem protests; and recent retweets of videos posted by a far-right nationalist British group, among other things.

-"The question isn't whether we have a bigot as President, the question is: what are we going to do about it?"
+"The question isn't whether we have a bigot as President, the question is: What are we going to do about it?"
 Green wrote this week in a letter to other House Democrats.
 "The answer is: impeachment for his high misdemeanors, which need not be a crime."

 Green goes on to argue in the letter that "impeachment is a political remedy, not a judicial remedy, thus it may be a high misdemeanor, which may or may not be a crime."